OutSystems/docs-product/src/develop/seo/improved-crawl-reactive.md

     ![Select expose REST API](images/expose-rest-ss.png)

-1. Enter a nae for the API.
+1. Enter a name for the API.

     ![Enter a name for the API](images/location-ss.png)